zyh16143998882/AAAI24-PointFEMAE/README.md

 ## 5. Validate with checkpoints
-For reproducibility, logs and checkpoints of tuned models via IDPT can be found in the table below.
+For reproducibility, logs and checkpoints of fine-tuned models of Point-FEMAE can be found in the table below.

 | Task              | Dataset           | Parameters            | log                                                                                                                   | Acc.       | Checkpoints Download                                                                                     |